alaarajab/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This back-end project focuses on creating a secure and fully functional server for the WTWR (What to Wear?) application.
-I gained a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-In this phase, I implemented authorization, user authentication, and route protection to ensure data security.
-The ultimate goal was to build a complete server with a robust API and user authorization system.
+Throughout this project, I gained a deeper understanding of working with databases, implementing security best practices, and deploying web applications to a remote server.

+Across multiple sprints, I built a complete RESTful API with user authentication, authorization, request validation, centralized error handling, logging, and full cloud deployment.
+The ultimate goal was to create a production-ready back-end server that securely supports the WTWR client application.

 ## Tech Stack / Libraries